devrev/devrev-sdk-android/README.md

 1. Use the `FirebaseMessaging` object.
 2. Call the `firebaseMessaging.token.await()` method.

-This method will generate and return the device token.
+This method generates and returns the device token.

 ```kotlin
 val firebaseMessaging = FirebaseMessaging.getInstance()